tanguilp/wax/README.md

 Alliance plans to provides with a web service having both FIDO1 and FIDO2, but there is no roadmap as of September 2019.

+During the registration process, when trust root is verified against FIDO2 metadata, only metadata entries whose last status is whitelisted by the `:acceptable_authenticator_statuses` will be used.
+Otherwise a warning is logged and the registration process fails.
+Metadata is still loaded for debugging purpose in the `:wax_metadata` ETS table.

 ## Security considerations

 - Make sure to understand the implications of not using attested credentials before